 When a motion is filed if it has a fiat or notice of hearing attached, the Clerks automatically set the case for a hearing.
 They send it back to whomever submitted it and then they are required to notice all parties involved.
 If counsel is from out-of-town, telephone conferences will be allowed when requested.
-If only the Movant appears, a copy of the notice to the other party must be shown to the Court.
-If the hearing is to be conducted by telephone conference, as a precaution against the Respondent not appearing, a copy of the notice should be filed in the case jacket prior to the hearing.

 The Court automatically allows oral hearings upon request.
-Hearings will be conducted by submission if requested and permission is obtained.

 Call the Clerk or the Court Coordinator for an expedited hearing.